 Within the client the user can access features such as:

 - Arbitrary messaging – allows users to send up to 1000 bytes of data as a message through the network.

 - Alias system – translates alphanumeric text into almost anything.

 - Asset Exchange – allows any user to create an arbitrary number of tokens that can represent anything, the most common use case being equity in a company.
 These assets can then be traded on the decentralized asset exchange, with no fees and no counterparty risk, accessible within the Nxt client.
 The asset exchange is similar in scope to Mastercoin and Counterparty’s smart property features.

 Yes, Nxt is an excellent digital currency in itself, but it is positioning itself to be so much more than that.
-Nxt has aspirations of becoming a secure base upon which a range of decentralized applications can be built.
-With full utilization of both the arbitrary messaging and alias system it is thought that a huge number of decentralized services are feasible.
+Nxt has aspirations of becoming a secure base upon which a range of decentralized applications can be built (a topic broad enough for its own post).
+With full utilization of the asset exchange, arbitrary messaging and alias system it is thought that a huge number of decentralized services are feasible.

 I guess we’ll have to wait and see.